 This cannot be emphasized enough, and while it may sound obvious, many homeowners measure just once and hope for the best.
 This is a big mistake, so take your time when doing this because all of your measurements have to be accurate and correct.
-This will not only save you time, it will save you money, work and stress as well.
+This will not only save you time, but it will also save you money, work, and stress as well.

 Don’t Leave Any Wires Exposed

 Every homeowner wants their renovation to be completed fast, but excitement should not lead you to cut corners.
 It may seem okay to leave wires exposed within the walls, but this is never a good idea because it would be unsafe and insecure.
 If you’re feeling impatient, take a deep breath and remember that it’s better for the project to be completed correctly and safely, even if the process takes a little longer than what you had expected.

 While this may be tempting, it’s always better to remove your old floor because this will allow your new flooring to be installed properly.
 This will take longer to do, and the process will be a little more expensive, but it is definitely worth it, so don’t take any shortcuts in this regard.
 Leaving your old flooring in place can lead to uneven floors, and the end result may not look professional, so make sure you do it right the first time.